snikiforov4/otus-spring/library/README.md

 CREATE USER dbuser SUPERUSER;
 ALTER DATABASE library OWNER TO dbuser;
 GRANT ALL PRIVILEGES ON DATABASE library TO dbuser;

+CREATE USER liquibase SUPERUSER;
+GRANT ALL PRIVILEGES ON DATABASE library TO liquibase;
 ```

 ##### Run as `dbuser` inside `library` db